bnb-chain/greenfield-whitepaper/part3.md

 solutions rely on intensive computing to generate proofs.
 However, Greenfield chooses the path of social monitoring and challenges.

-The holistic targets for Greenfield to ensure the storage provider(SP) stores the data as expected are as the below:
+The holistic target for Greenfield is to ensure that the storage provider(SP) stores the data as expected are as below:

 a.
-The primary SP stores the correct object that the user uploaded.
+The primary SP splits the original object that the user uploads into segments correctly.

 b.
-The SP stores assigned pieces either as the role of primary SP or secondary SP correctly, and the data pieces stored should not be corrupted or falsified.
+The primary SP encodes the segments into redundant Erasing Code pieces correctly, and distributes them to the secondary SP as agreed.

 c.
-The redundant Erasing Code pieces stored in the secondary SPs can recover the original segment stored in the primary SP.
+The SP stores assigned pieces either as the role of primary SP or secondary SP correctly, and the data pieces stored should not be corrupted or falsified.

 A user needs to ensure that the object stored on Greenfield is really his object without downloading the whole object and comparing the contents.
-And also each SP should store the correct piece for each object as required and this information should be verified on the Greenfield blockchain.
-A special metadata structure is introduced for every object for data challenges as the below:
+And also, each SP should store the correct piece for each object as required, and this information should be verified on the Greenfield blockchain.
+A special metadata structure is introduced for every object for data challenges as below:

 ```go
 type ObjectInfo struct {